phamdaiminhquan/expense-tracker-back/PRD.md

 - **Success criteria**: Correctly extracts amount in thousands (without zeros) and content description from Vietnamese/English text, automatically tags with current user's name, ID, and selected fund ID.
 For system errors, saves as pending prompt.
 For invalid prompts, requests user to revise without saving.

 ### Transaction Management
-- **Functionality**: Display all transactions for current fund with amount, type (spend/earn), content, user name, and timestamp.
-Pending prompts are shown as notes with special styling and excluded from statistics.
-Transactions are filtered by fundId.
+- **Functionality**: Chat-style interface with sticky header (fund name, members, back button, statistics button) and sticky bottom input.
+Transactions displayed as chat bubbles, newest at bottom.
+Current user's transactions align right with primary color, others align left.
+Scroll up to load more (10 per page).
+Input has send icon that shows spinner during processing.
-- **Purpose**: Provides clear overview of fund's financial activity, with distinction between valid transactions and pending prompts.
-In shared funds, shows who made each transaction.
+- **Purpose**: Provides familiar chat-like experience for natural expense logging with clear visual ownership and smooth pagination
-- **Trigger**: Automatic on page load, fund selection change, and after adding transactions
+- **Trigger**: Select fund from list, scroll to top for pagination, type and send message
-- **Progression**: Load from KV storage → Filter by fundId → Render list showing userName for each transaction → Allow edit/delete actions → Highlight pending prompts
+- **Progression**: Enter transaction view → See chat history → Scroll up for older → Type expense → Send → See spinner → Transaction appears as bubble → Auto-scroll to bottom
-- **Success criteria**: All transactions persist between sessions with userId and fundId foreign keys, support inline editing, isolated per fund.
-User name displayed for each transaction.
-Pending prompts are visually distinct and can be reprocessed later
+- **Success criteria**: Sticky header and input, smooth scrolling, pagination loads seamlessly, bubbles styled by user, timestamps formatted contextually (time/yesterday/date), auto-scroll on new messages

 ### Pending Prompt Management
 - **Functionality**: When API fails due to system errors, saves the prompt text with timestamp for later processing.
 User can edit and reprocess prompts when ready.
 Saved with current fundId.